moojo-tech/cdp/README.md

-# Coinbase Embedded Wallet Quickstart Debug
+# Coinbase Embedded Wallet Integration Debugger

-This project is an implementation of the Coinbase Embedded Wallet quickstart guide, created to debug issues with the integration.
+This project serves as a debugging tool for the Coinbase Embedded Wallet integration, based on their official quickstart guide.

-## Project Overview
+## Overview

-This React application demonstrates the integration of Coinbase's Embedded Wallet SDK.
-It includes components for user authentication, wallet creation/restoration, and basic transaction signing.
-This project follows the quickstart guide provided by Coinbase, which can be found at [https://docs.cdp.coinbase.com/embedded-wallets/docs/quickstart](https://docs.cdp.coinbase.com/embedded-wallets/docs/quickstart).
+Built with React, this application showcases the implementation of Coinbase's Embedded Wallet SDK.
+It features user authentication, wallet management, and transaction signing capabilities.
+The project adheres to the guidelines outlined in the [Coinbase quickstart documentation](https://docs.cdp.coinbase.com/embedded-wallets/docs/quickstart).

-## Getting Started
+## Setup Instructions

-To get started with this project, follow these steps:
+Follow these steps to set up the project:

 1. Clone the repository:
    ```